-In the era of #metoo and #timesup, who needs another film directed by a white guy, starring mostly white guys?
-Before you get too defensive, I applaud and affirm that women, people of color, and the LGBTQ community should be able to spread their wings and have their stories told in their own voices in much greater quantity than they have in the first century plus of filmmaking.
-But as white men grapple with their loss of privilege in society, some voluntarily and others unfortunately not, we need films that portray honest, positive examples of 21st century masculinity that inspire men to respect themselves and the women around them.
-This film is about a man who’s wrestling with what it means to be a good father and a good man when he never saw those things modeled for him in his own childhood.
+After the Gunflint is a film about masculinity.
+It’s about a man who’s wrestling with what it means to be a good father and a good man when he never saw those things modeled for him in his own childhood.
+David doesn’t drive a pickup truck or chug beer or watch wrestling, but his tendencies to be workaholic and avoid his family are proving toxic all the same.
 It’s about a grandfather who always treated women with respect, and believes his granddaughter can love the woods the way he has.
-That she can be confident and strong and feminine, that hunting, fishing and camping aren’t just for the guys.
+That she can be confident and strong and feminine.
+That hunting, fishing and camping aren’t just for the guys.
 And the real hero of the story is Jenna.
-Whose incredible perseverance and love for her family gives her the courage to do extraordinary things in the face of extreme pain.
+Whose incredible perseverance and love for her family gives her the courage to do extraordinary things in the face of extreme pain, and sets an example for her own father.

 I’m making this film because I hope it inspires compassion for what it takes to be a strong, determined young woman like Jenna, and a man who does his best in spite of his flaws like David.
 I hope the audience can see themselves in the characters, admire their perseverance, and leave with a dash of courage to face their own obstacles.